jsser/placeholdit/README.md

 # Placeholdit

-A Rails view helper for placeholder images via http://placehold.it
+A helper for creating placeholder images via http://placehold.it.
+Works with Rails, or without.

 ## Installation